sharetribe/flex-docs/src/docs/howto-listing/extend-listing-data-in-ftw/index.md

 <extrainfo title="Marketplace texts used in this guide">

-You can paste the marketplace text strings used in this guide in your Flex Console, under Build > Content > Marketplace texts, or your translation file.
+You can paste the marketplace text strings used in this guide in your Sharetribe Console, under Build > Content > Marketplace texts, or your translation file.

 ```js